Rakibali3/React/README.md

 # UseState

-  1. usestate is an local variable which has sper powers like it can remder the component when ever get updated
+  1. usestate is an local variable which has super powers like it can render the component when ever get updated
   - the proper definition of useState is - whenever useState gets updated it triggers reconsiliation cycle (which means it renders the component).
    # syntax const[state var name,function]=useState("default value);
    - the first argument is a state variabe name